CORBETT WATER DISTRICT

 Monitoring Requirements for Corbett Water District

-Volatile Organic Chemicals, including the disinfection byproducts in table.
+Volatile Organic Chemicals, including the disinfection byproducts in the table

 There is nothing you need to do at this time.

-Coliform bacteria: During 2014, 42 samples were taken during monthly sampling of the distribution system for coliform bacteria testing.
-All were negative for Total Coliforms (naturally present in the environment) and E. coli (from human and animal fecal waste).
+Coliform bacteria: During 2017, 36 samples were taken during monthly sampling of the distribution system for coliform bacteria testing.
+All were negative for Total Coliform (naturally present in the environment) and E. coli (from human and animal fecal waste).

 The sources of our nation's drinking water include surface sources, such as rivers, streams, lakes, reservoirs; and groundwater sources, or wells.
 As water moves through the ground or over surfaces, it dissolves naturally occurring minerals and in some cases radioactive material.
 Water can also pick up substances from the presence of human or animal activity.

 Contaminants that may be present in drinking water include: Microbial Contaminants, such as viruses and bacteria which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.